Earthquake-prone buildings

 Lots of risk factors help predict what may happen to a building in an earthquake.
 These include its age, size, shape and construction materials.
 Structural engineering standards have changed over time.
 Older buildings do not have the same resilience in an earthquake.

-This initial evaluation procedure or IEP grades each building to indicate its strength.
-This is shown as the percentage of the new building standard it achieves.
+An assessment carried out by a structural engineer grades each building to indicate its strength.
+This is shown as the percentage of the new building standard (NBS) it achieves.
 Earthquake-prone buildings are those classified as less than 34% of the current standard for an equivalent building.

 Priority routes

 Priority routes are busy roads or footpaths where falling masonry from buildings damaged in an earthquake would pose a high risk to life and public safety.
-The owners of unreinforced masonry buildings located on priority routes will have a shorter timeframe to make their buildings safe: seven-and-a-half years instead of 15 years.
+The owners of identified buildings located on priority routes have a shorter timeframe to make their buildings safe: 7.5 years instead of 15 years.

-The streets below have been identified as priority routes for Palmerston North.
+The streets or parts of streets highlighted in the map have been identified as priority routes for Palmerston North.
+They are also listed below.

 • The Square